nmayorov/nmayorov.github.io/content/posts/nonlinear_batch_estimation.md

 4. Repeat until convergence

 To form the mentioned local quadratic approximation, the gradient (gradient of $f$ might be used with the equivalent result) and the Hessian of the Lagrange function needs to be formed.
-The method we will apply differs in how we form the Hessian approximation and might be called a Gauss-Newton approximation of the SQP method.
+The method we apply differs in how the Hessian approximation is formed and might be called a Gauss-Newton approximation to the SQP method.

 In a nonlinear least-squares problem the cost function has the form
 $$